 Q. Can I view the room offered to me before I accept the offer

-A. We cannot guarantee to show you the exact room offered to you, but we will aim to show one which is similar.
-Please contact The Student Village, Harriet Martineau Building - Reception Tel: 0121 204 4715.
-You can look at our accommodation pictures and virtual videos if you click here.
+A. Unite Students cannot guarantee to show you the exact room offered to you, but will aim to show one which is similar.
+Please contact Aston Unite Students Reception, Harriet Martineau Building - (email@example.com).
+Alternately, please visit https://www.unitestudents.com/birmingham and click on 'Arrange a Viewing' next to the building you are interested in visiting.

 Q. Do I have to pay a deposit?